Ten Lost Tribes: Scriptural basis

+In c.
+732 BCE, the Assyrian king Tiglath-Pileser III captured Damascus and conquered and annexed Aram-Damascus, as well as the northern part of the Kingdom of Israel, while leaving a reduced Israelite kingdom centered on Samaria.

 Israel Finkelstein estimated that only a fifth of the population (about 40,000) were actually resettled out of the area during the two deportation periods under Tiglath-Pileser III, Shalmaneser V, and Sargon II.
 Many also fled south to Jerusalem, which appears to have expanded in size fivefold during this period, requiring a new wall to be built, and a new source of water (Siloam) to be provided by King Hezekiah.
 Furthermore, explicitly mentions northern Israelites who had been spared by the Assyrians—in particular, members of Dan, Ephraim, Manasseh, Asher, and Zebulun—and how members of the latter three returned to worship at the Temple in Jerusalem at that time.

+The New Testament identifies Anna the Prophetess, who appears in the account of the Presentation of Jesus at the Temple, as being "of the tribe of Asher."

 Biblical apocrypha

 According to historian Zvi Ben-Dor Benite:

 Centuries after their disappearance, the ten lost tribes sent an indirect but vital sign ...
 In 2 Esdras, we read about the ten tribes and "their long journey through that region, which is called Arzareth" ...
 The book of the "Vision of Ezra", or Esdras, was written in Hebrew or Aramaic by a Jew in Israel sometime before the end of the first century CE, shortly after the destruction of the temple by the Romans [in 70 CE].
 It is one of a group of texts later designated as the so-called Apocrypha—pseudoepigraphal books – attached to but not included in the Hebrew biblical canon.